Medical questions & health advice by licensed doctors

-Can one lose weight in a sauna?
+"Can one lose weight in a sauna?"

 I'm trying to lose weight, and I've heard amazing things about sauna therapy.
 Is it true that you can 'sweat off' weight just by sitting in a sauna?
 Are there risks?
 It sounds too good to be true.

 Risks to spending time in the sauna include heat stroke and syncope (passing out).
 You can lose water weight in the sauna but this is not actually losing body weight where you want to lose weight.
 Water weight will be gained back as soon as you take your next drink of water.
 Plus it is dangerous to lose too much water weight.
 The only way to lose fat weight is to burn more calories than you eat.
 This means that you need to increase the amount of lower calorie foods in your diet (i.e. fruits and vegetables) and increasing the amount of exercise you do daily.
 I would schedule an appointment with primary care physician to discuss weight loss strategies.
 He or she will be best equipped to advise you on the best method for you with your past medical history and other health issues in mind.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.